 Our overnight stay in Kwentong Dagat

-I went here for an overnight stay via an invite from JV of Gala PH tours.
+I went here for an overnight stay via an invite from JV of Gala PH tours in 2019.
 We took a bus from Manila early in the morning and arrived here in mid-morning.

 One of the first things I noticed about Kwentong Dagat is the ambiance: it is relaxing.
 The resort is surrounded by agoho trees, there are tents, outdoor table spaces, and Bali-inspired cabins.
 A long walk leads right through the beach.

 The cabins in Kwentong Dagat features native-style design, which you’ll find totally IG-worthy.
 Each has 2 beds and a mezzanine floor.
 The cabin can fit up to 6 people, but in my opinion if you don’t want it to get cramped, it’s best that only 3-4 people stay.

 I love that despite it looking like a traditional hut, it offers the basic conveniences for the modern backpacker.
 It’s airconditioned with an additional small fan for the upper bed.
 There’s an outlet for charging and hooks for your clothes or bags.

 It also has small details that make it charming: soft sheets, warm lights, a bowl with natural handmade soaps.